kluchey/OMG/pages/Rules & Common Mistakes.md

 			- While in MCV4U, $t$ is rarely not $\in\R$ it is best practice to build these habits for future courses and communications.
 - ## Loss of Attention
   id:: 683d14e7-506f-43a0-ba8e-ba6bb9b31956
-	- This mistake happens a lot
+	- This mistake happens a lot in different contexts.
+It's related to a [copy error](((683a7e89-077a-4d4c-a06b-ec73002fe174))) but is its own
 	- #eg #MCV4U